charslab/Home-Assistant/README.md

       pip3 install -r requirements.txt

+- Install snowboy:
+    - You can download a binary distribution of (snowboy)[https://github.com/Kitt-AI/snowboy#precompiled-binaries-with-python-demo] (you'll only need \_snowboydetect.so, put in the the project's main folder), or
+    - Compile everything from scratch: just run

+        git submodule init
+        git submodule update
+        ./ubuntu_setup.sh

 - Create a new [Wit.ai](https://wit.ai) project.
 - In **auth.py**:
     - Set **WIT_KEY** - with your Wit project key.